 Micky Manor was a north Denver staple for decades before the dive bar succumbed to the ravages of time in 2011.
 But the Federal Bar & Grill breathed new life into the space in 2013, giving the neighborhood a casual, inviting saloon with a nod to history.
 The art-deco bar stretches toward a back room cluttered with ping-pong and shuffleboard tables, while up front a few comfortable booths provide the perfect place to enjoy beer and burgers.
 A surprisingly thoughtful draft list is the main draw, but mixed drinks and the occasional round of shots are hardly frowned upon.
 A seat near the front window is great for watching the fire trucks come and go on Federal Boulevard, where nothing is ever quiet.

-The Horseshoe Lounge is a powerhouse bar in the Uptown neighborhood run by powerhouse ladies Leigh Jones, Melanie Unruh and Margaret Moore.
-The bar showcases quirky yet tasteful decor, such as vintage furniture and a bar top made of thousands of dice.
-Motown dance parties and trivia mix things up.
+The Horseshoe Lounge is a powerhouse bar in the Uptown neighborhood founded by powerhouse ladies Leigh Jones, Melanie Unruh and Margaret Moore.
+The bar showcases quirky yet tasteful decor, such as vintage furniture and a bar top made of thousands of dice; Motown dance parties and trivia mix things up.
 The friendly, motley crew of regulars love the “’Shoe,” as they call it, and the joint gets jumping with all sorts of folks venturing in and out of downtown on the weekend.
 Hit the ’Shoe for a brew from the “Shit Beer” list, or dare to try a mystery shot.

 The best Irish pubs give customers exactly what they want without straying too far from familiar territory: Guinness beer (or some other inky stout) on tap, bottles of Irish whiskey lining the shelves, and an intimate interior filled with dark woods and mirrored booze advertisements.
 But the Irish Snug manages to have its own personality, with private booths for clandestine meetings, a cavernous basement for group outings, and a welcoming charm that feels like a second home just beyond the grit of Colfax Avenue.

 The low ceilings and even lower bar top at the Lion’s Lair make you feel like you’re knocking back beers in someone’s basement.
-And when music fires up, you’ll feel like you’ve stumbled into band practice in that basement, with a guitar neck or mic stand only inches from your head.
+And when the music fires up, you’ll feel like you’ve stumbled into band practice in that basement, with a guitar neck or mic stand only inches from your head.
 While Denver’s dive bars continue to disappear, the Lion’s Lair just keeps getting grungier; it’s a living piece of Colfax history that we hope never changes.

 When owner Sean Kenyon grabbed the address next to Williams & Graham and prepared to install a more casual neighborhood bar, he wondered if Occidental would mostly function as a waiting room for its sibling, which sometimes sees waits of three hours.
-Two years later, he has his answer: This bar has an identity and a following all its own.
+Several years later, he has his answer: This bar has an identity and a following all its own.
 Occidental’s punk-rock vibe and open seating have made it a neighborhood mainstay, a casual place to get an excellent cocktail or a beer without pretense.